20+ Payment Reminder Letter Templates & Samples (PDF)

 Speak directly with the client

-To chase your invoice quickly, pick up a phone, and make a call to your customers.
+To chase your invoice quickly, pick up the phone and call your customers.
 Speak directly with your client instead of writing a letter or sending a demand email.
 Tell your client about the terms in case of late payment.

 Notify customer about legal action

-If the due date is passed and the client doesn’t make the payment, they are owed.
-Tell them about the legal action in the final reminder letter.
+If the due date passes and the client doesn’t make the payment, they are owed.
+In the final reminder letter, tell them about the legal action.

 Warn about your extra fees

-Before 2-3 days before the due date, write a reminder letter to your customers which clearly states the extra fees in case of late payment.
+2-3 days before the due date, write a reminder letter to your customers clearly stating the extra fees in case of late payment.

 How useful was this post?